Sri Jagannath Express: Traction

-As the route is fully electrified, a -based WAP-4/WAP7 or a Tatanagar-based WAM-4 powers the train for its entire journey.
+As the route is fully electrified, a Santragachi Loco Shed-based WAP-4 or WAP-7 electric locomotive powers the train for its entire journey.

 Rake sharing

 Previously 18410 / 09 Puri–Howrah Sri Jagannath Express used to share its rake with the 12859 / 60 Gitanjali Express.
 Now it runs without any rake sharing arrangement.

 Operation

 18409 Kolkata Shalimar–Puri Express runs from Kolkata Shalimar on a daily basis, reaching Puri the next day.

 18410 Puri–Kolkata Shalimar Express runs from Puri on a daily basis reaching Kolkata Shalimar the next day.